Elispreng/Census_1990/README.md

 - Relationship: The husband category composes 40% of the data and does match the close to 50% of males being married.

 ## Action Plan
-I recommend closely checking all census data sets  with US Statistics and not using this data set.
+I recommend closely checking all census data sets  with US Statistics and not using this specific data set.

 ### For further information